Sports science facilities

 • accelerometers.

-As a student in Cambridge you can also train and work with the Exercise and Performance Testing Consultancy team, gaining experience of testing athletes and members of the public.
+The Centre offers sports and exercise testing, therapy, and rehabilitation support to the local community, giving you opportunities to gain real-life experience.
+You can train and work with the Exercise and Performance Testing Consultancy team, testing athletes and members of the public.

-If you’re studying BSc (Hons) Sport and Exercise Therapy in Cambridge, you can get invaluable experience in your final year by supporting members of the public in our Sport and Exercise Therapy Clinic.
-You’ll work under the supervision of qualified sports therapists, carrying out assessments and planning rehabilitation strategies.
+If you’re studying BSc (Hons) Sport Therapy, you can support members of the public in our Sport and Exercise Therapy Clinic in your final year.
+Under the supervision of qualified sports therapists, you'll carry out assessments and plan rehabilitation strategies.

 Writtle